 It is generally less stimulating than coffee and rarely causes caffeine jitters or insomnia.

-Yerba mate offers a multitude of health benefits, from improved cognition to stronger bones.
+Yerba mate offers a multitude of mental and physical health benefits, from improved cognition to stronger bones.

 Yerba mate makes a nice change of pace from coffee and tea, and is a healthy replacement for sugar-laden energy drinks or soda.